 However, they added the caveat that “caution should be used in recommending screening to patients with significant comorbidity, particularly those who are toward the upper end of the screening age range.”

 In the National Lung Cancer Screening Trial, screening CT provided a 20% relative reduction in death from lung cancer, but 320 people had to be screened to prevent one lung cancer death.
-Total costs for a national program of lung cancer screening CT are estimated at $1.5 billion per year.
+Total costs for a national lung cancer screening CT program are estimated at $1.5 billion per year.

 The USPSTF decided those numbers were well in line with other approved screening tests: